anthonyzhou-1/ldm_pdes/README.md

 ## SLURM Users
 For those leveraging multiprocessing on a SLURM cluster, there are some additional considerations:
-- If you plan on training the model with text capabilities, it is recommended to manually download the pretrained LLM weights (RoBERTa) and load them locally, as downloading weights on the fly may cause the script to hang.
+- If you plan on training the model with text capabilities, it is recommended to manually download the pretrained LLM weights (RoBERTa) and load them [locally](https://stackoverflow.com/questions/64001128/load-a-pre-trained-model-from-disk-with-huggingface-transformers), as downloading weights on the fly may cause the script to hang.
+RoBERTa weights can be found [here](https://huggingface.co/FacebookAI/roberta-base/tree/main).

 ```
 # On the fly.
 Might cause the script to hang.